 The definition of Covariance for Generics Interfaces

-Assuming A is convertible to B, X is covariant if X<A> is implicitly convertible to X<B>
+Assuming A is convertible to B, X is covariant if X<A> is implicitly convertible to X<B>or similarly

 From C# 4, generic interfaces support covariance for type parameters marked with the out modifier.
 This modifier ensures that covariance with interfaces is fully type-safe.